 Also, after bringing the newborn home, disruptions in your toddler’s daily routine may make them stressed and upset.
 They might feel displaced by the new baby and experience separation anxiety.

 This anxiety then induces sleep regression or nightmares.

-Transitioning from the crib to a new toddler bed or a twin-sized bed can trigger sleep regression too.
-Most toddlers tend to experience sleep regression when moved to a bed to make space for the new baby.
+Transitioning from the crib to a new toddler or twin-sized bed can also trigger sleep regression.
+Most toddlers experience sleep regression when moved to a bed to make space for the new baby.

 New Sibling Toddler Sleep Regression?
 Here Are 10 Things You Can Do About It

 Here are 10 tips on how you can handle the toddler sleep regression after a new sibling arrives:

 As excited as your toddler may be to become a big brother or sister, they may also feel overwhelmed.
 They now have to share you with someone who stole the spotlight of everyone visiting.
 Before the new baby came home, everyone used to gush about how cute your toddler was.